Lisabyy/DS4002-CS2/README.md

 │
 ├── Materials/
 │   └── Cleaned Dataset for Reference.csv           # Dataset of Yelp reviews for LA restaurants (cleaned; used a reference/guide)
-│   └── Guiding Code for Case Study.ipynb          # Juypter Notebook containing reference code for EDA, sentiment analysis and NB model
+│   └── CS2_SentimentAnalysis_GuidingCode.ipynb          # Juypter Notebook containing reference code for EDA, sentiment analysis and NB model
 |
 │CS3Hook_SentimentAnalysis.pdf             # PDF giving you a bried overview of the instructions and premise for the case study
 │